phpstan/phpstan-phpunit/README.md

 * `createMock()`, `getMockForAbstractClass()` and `getMockFromWsdl()` methods return an intersection type (see the [detailed explanation of intersection types](https://phpstan.org/blog/union-types-vs-intersection-types)) of the mock object and the mocked class so that both methods from the mock object (like `expects`) and from the mocked class are available on the object.
 * `getMock()` called on `MockBuilder` is also supported.
-* Interprets `Foo|PHPUnit_Framework_MockObject_MockObject` in phpDoc so that it results in an intersection type instead of a union type.
+* Interprets `Foo|MockObject` in phpDoc so that it results in an intersection type instead of a union type.
 * Defines early terminating method calls for the `PHPUnit\Framework\TestCase` class to prevent undefined variable errors.
 * Specifies types of expressions passed to various `assert` methods like `assertInstanceOf`, `assertTrue`, `assertInternalType` etc.
 * Combined with PHPStan's level 4, it points out always-true and always-false asserts like `assertTrue(true)` etc.